KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/swing/layouts.markdown

   * Add multiple components to a JFrame in various layouts.

 So far we've used very basic GUIs consisting of a window with a single component.
 However, most GUIs are made up of many components, not just a single label or button!
 This tutorial will show you how to add multiple components to a window, and how to position them how you want them.

 ### Layout Managers

 Take a look at a GUI you use (such as this web browser), and pay attention to where the buttons, menus, labels, icons, and other components are.
 Now resize the window.
 Notice how the components reposition or resize themselves to fit into the window.
-The bounds (the position and size) of a component are determined by their layout.
+The bounds (the position and size) of a component are determined by their **layout**.
 There are a ton of different types of layouts.

 When adding multiple components to a window, you have to tell the window how to place them, and how to reposition and resize them when the window is resized.
 In other words, you have to give the window a layout.

 In Java, layouts are handled by objects called Layout Managers.
 There are a bunch of different layout managers, each which behaves a little bit differently.

-To use a layout manager, pass an instance of one of the layout manger classes into the setLayout() funciton.
-For example, we can use a FlowLayout on our
+To use a layout manager, pass an instance of one of the layout manger classes into the setLayout() function.
+For example, we can use a FlowLayout on our JFrame:
-JFrame:

     import java.awt.FlowLayout;

     import javax.swing.JButton;